DaisyIpatzi/daisyipatzi.github.io/_posts/2023-12-27-summary-post1-moduleML.md

 ---
 title: 'Lessons Learned from the 2017 Equifax Data Breach in the Fourth Industrial Revolution'
 date: 2023-12-27 00:00:00
-description: 'Essay: Summary Post 1 | Machine Learning Module'
+description: 'Essay: Lessons Learned from the 2017 Equifax Data Breach '
 featured_image: 'images/demo/equifax.jpg'
 ---